rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 1E12.
 Persons or bodies not explicitly named in statements of responsibility Transcribe a statement of responsibility as such even if no person or body is explicitly named in that statement.
-Such statements will generally contain words like “translated,” “edited,” “compiled,” etc.
+Such statements will generally contain words like "translated," "edited," "compiled," etc.
 The folovving of Christ / translated out of Latin into English 1E13.
 Statements of responsibility with grammatically inseparable elements If the statement of responsibility includes information belonging to another area,